 Turning lessons into growth when building a start-up

 Are you an entrepreneur embarking on the most exciting ride of your life: turning your dream into a start-up?
-Or do you think about starting your own company one day?
+Here's what you need to know!

 Check out these amazing tips from our guest writer Felix Lindsell, who writes editorials for the Start-up consultancy ‘startupme.nl’.
 He talks about the false meaning of “failing”, lessons and growth!